Updated June 2021

 - using Microsoft Teams for a video conference (sound and video images)

-In this article, we’ll use the term “remote” to refer to a conference held in any of these ways.
+In this article, we’ll use the term “virtual” to refer to a conference held in any of these ways.

-The Court has issued a Guide to Remote Proceedings (telephone and video) NP21 containing advice on how to use your phone for a conference.
+The Court has issued a NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court containing advice on how to use your phone for a conference.

-Everyone taking part in a telephone or video conference should read the Court’s Guide to Remote Proceedings (telephone and video) NP21.
-It also contains guidelines for taking part and advice on etiquette in a remote conference.
+Everyone taking part in a telephone or video conference should read the Court's NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court.
+It also contains guidelines for taking part and advice on etiquette in a virtual conference.

 Preparation and conference procedure

-Although you won’t be sitting around a table in a room at the courthouse, the procedure in a remote conference will likely be similar to what is described in these articles:
+Although you won’t be sitting around a table in a room at the courthouse, the procedure in a virtual conference will likely be similar to what is described in these articles:

 Read the article(s) on your type of conference.
-The advice on how to prepare will apply to remote conferences, with any changes required because you won’t be meeting in person.
+The advice on how to prepare will apply to virtual conferences, with any changes required because you won’t be meeting in person.

 At a telephone or video conference, the judge may:

 - ask if anyone other than the parties and their lawyers is present or listening.
-(In a family court matter, children should not be able to hear any part of a remote conference.)
+(In a family court matter, children should not be able to hear any part of a virtual conference.)

 - confirm that no one is recording the conference (You are not permitted to audio- or video-record any portion of a Court proceeding.
 The BC Courts’ Policy on the Use of Electronic Devices sets out penalties for recording, including prosecution.)
 Conferences are generally not recorded by the Court to enable everyone to talk freely about settling.